 Medicare Advantage Rates and Minimum Loss Ratios.
-Medicare Advantage rates have been cut over the last several years, including in 2014, with additional funding reductions to be phased-in through 2017 as a result of (a) changes to CMS Medicare Advantage benchmark rates; (b) Health Reform Legislation; and (c) the Budget Control Act of 2011, as amended by the American Taxpayer Relief Act of 2012, which reduced Medicare Advantage and Medicare Part D payments, beginning April 1, 2013 (Sequestration).
+Medicare Advantage rates have been cut over the last several years, including in 2014, with additional funding reductions to be phased-in through 2017 as a result of (a) changes to CMS Medicare Advantage benchmark rates; (b) Health Reform Legislation; and (c) the Budget Control Act of 2011, as amended by the American Taxpayer Relief Act of 2012, which reduced Medicare

+Advantage and Medicare Part D payments, beginning April 1, 2013 (Sequestration).
 The CMS final notice of 2015 Medicare Advantage benchmark rates and payment policies includes additional significant reductions for 2015.
 These industry level reductions, including the impact of the Industry Tax described below, are expected to result in revenue reductions and incremental assessments totaling more than 6% of revenue in 2014 and more than an additional 3% in 2015, against a typical industry forward medical cost trend of 3%.
 The impact of these cuts to our Medicare Advantage revenues is partially mitigated by reductions in provider reimbursements for those care providers with rates indexed to Medicare Advantage revenues or Medicare fee-for-service reimbursement rates.
-Compared to 2013, and prior to any efforts to mitigate these funding reductions, we estimate that the net impact of these reductions and the Industry Tax on our full-year 2014 consolidated net earnings will be approximately \$1.3 billion.
+Compared to 2013, and prior to any efforts to mitigate these funding reductions, we estimate that the net impact of these reductions and the Industry Tax on our full-year 2014 consolidated net earnings will be more than \$1.3 billion.
 These factors affected our plan benefit designs, market participation, growth prospects and earnings for our Medicare Advantage plans in 2014.
-Although, since the beginning of 2014, Medicare Advantage and Medicare Part D plans have been required to have minimum medical loss ratios (MLRs) of 85%, we do not believe the minimum MLR standard will have a material impact on our consolidated financial results.
+Although, since the beginning of 2014, Medicare Advantage and Medicare Part D plans have been required to have minimum medical loss ratios (MLRs) of 85%, the minimum MLR standard has not had a material impact on our consolidated financial results.

 Health Reform Legislation directed HHS to establish a program to reward high-quality Medicare Advantage plans beginning in 2012.
 Our Medicare Advantage rates are currently enhanced by CMS quality bonuses in certain counties based on our local plans' star ratings.
 The level of star ratings from CMS, based upon specified clinical and operational performance standards, will impact future quality bonuses.
 In addition, star ratings affect the amount of savings a plan has to generate to offer supplemental benefits, which ultimately may affect the plan's membership and revenue.
 The current expanded star bonus program that pays bonuses to qualifying plans rated 3 stars or higher expires after 2014.
 In 2015, quality bonus payments will be paid only to 4 and 5 star plans.
-For the 2014 payment year, approximately 57% of our current Medicare Advantage members are enrolled in plans rated 3.5 stars or higher and approximately 9% are enrolled in plans that will be rated 4 stars or higher.
-For the 2015 payment year, approximately 70% of our current Medicare Advantage members are enrolled in plans that will be rated 4 stars or higher and approximately 24% are enrolled in plans that will be rated 4 stars or higher.
-Compared to current enrollment, in 2015 we expect a higher percentage of membership to be enrolled in plans that are rated 4 stars or higher based on the expected shift in membership.
+For the 2015 payment year, we expect more than 37% of our Medicare Advantage members to be enrolled in plans that will be rated 4 stars or higher.
+We currently expect a similar percentage of members to be enrolled in such plans for the 2016 payment year.
+We are dedicating substantial resources to advance our quality scores and star ratings to strengthen our local market programs and further improve our performance for the 2017 and 2018 payment years.